Washington honors Alaska’s fiery, tireless defender in House

-WASHINGTON (AP) — Tugboat captain, teacher, gold prospector and longest-serving Republican in the history of the House.
-The late Rep. Don Young is being remembered for all of that and more as the country pays its respects to the only congressman Alaska has had for nearly a half-century.
+Young, the longest-serving Republican in the history of the House, lay in state at the Capitol on Tuesday, one of a select few chosen for the honor.
 Young died on a flight to Alaska earlier this month.
 He was 88.

-Former colleagues will honor him at midday Tuesday as he joins the select few chosen to lie in state at the Capitol.
-President Joe Biden is expected to pay his respects in the afternoon.
+“His absence will leave Congress less colorful and certainly less punctual but his legacy will live on,” said House Minority Leader Kevin McCarthy, who credited Young with sponsoring 123 bills that became law.

 Young was first elected to the House in 1973.
-That year, he helped secure the Trans-Alaska Pipeline, which transports crude oil from the north slope of Alaska to the state’s southern coast and provides a critical source of funding for the state’s government and its residents.
+That year, he helped secure the Trans-Alaska Pipeline, which transports crude oil from the North Slope of Alaska to the state’s southern coast and provides a critical source of funding for the state’s government and its residents.
 He also played a leading role in protecting Alaska’s fisheries from unregulated foreign fleets, dramatically extending U.S. jurisdiction to 200 nautical miles.

-While his legislative accomplishments were significant, he is also remembered for a personality that could be as rough as the Alaska tundra that helped shape his political views.
+While his legislative accomplishments were significant, he is also remembered for a personality that could be as rough as the Alaska wilderness that helped shape his political views.

-“He was colorful — as colorful as they come.
-He could be tough; he could be gruff; he could be very feisty, but he was also warm, engaging.
-He was charming, but, most of all, he was passionate,” Sen. Lisa Murkowski, R-Alaska, said from the Senate floor last week.
+McCarthy said he once made the mistake of sitting in the chair assigned to Young in the House.

+“The lesson I learned that day?
+It’s true, he does have a knife,” McCarthy said.

 Young had some close races, but many were landslides.
 He won his latest reelection bid with 54.4% of the vote and was intent on winning reelection this November to a 26th term.